Sequential Network Design: Weighted Networks

-The essence of the Proof of Proposition \ref{pro:weighted-KB2} (ii) is to discriminate among all weighted NSGs which succeed any QC graph.
-The proof is divided into two steps, illustrated in examples in Figure \ref{fig:weighted QC}.
-Figure \ref{fig:weighted QC} illustrates three typical classes of weighted NSGs obtained by adding one unit of weight to the QC graph formed by 6 nodes and 4 links.
-The dotted lines represent weighted links, and the solid lines are links with weight 1.
+\textbf{The Proof Sketch of Proposition \ref {pro:weighted-KB2} (ii)}.
+To establish the second part of Proposition \ref {pro:weighted-KB2}, we must identify which weighted NSGs that succeed a quasi-complete (QC) graph maximize the sum of squared KB centralities.
+Figure \ref{fig:weighted QC} illustrates three representative classes of weighted NSGs formed by adding one unit of weight to a QC graph with 6 nodes and 4 links.
+Dotted lines indicate weighted links ($0 < $ weight $< 1$), while solid lines represent links with weight 1.
 The third typical class of weighted NSGs is exactly the (unweighted) QC graph, unique up to isomorphism.
-The second class includes the other unweighted NSG by setting $\alpha=0$, and any strictly convex combination of this unweighted NSG and the QC graph.
+The second class includes the other unweighted NSG by setting $ \alpha=0$, and any strictly convex combination of this unweighted NSG and the QC graph.
 The first class is the rest weighted NSGs succeeding the QC graph.
 For the first class of weighted NSGs, there always exists a node with more than two strictly weighted links.
 In the example, node $1$ has two strictly weighted links $(1,5)$ and $(1,6)$ and node $4$ has two strictly weighted links $(4,2)$ and $(4,6)$.
-In the first step, by iteratively adopting the weight reallocation operation proposed in Lemma \ref{lem:sun2023} (in the example, it is switching weights from $(1,5)$ to $(1,6)$ and weights from $(4,2)$ to $(4,6)$), we can show that the third class of NSGs is strictly dominated by the union of the first and second classes.
+In the first step, by iteratively adopting the weight reallocation operation proposed in Lemma \ref {lem:sun2023} (in the example, it is switching weights from $(1,5)$ to $ (1,6) $ and weights from $(4,2)$ to $(4,6)$), we can show that the third class of NSGs is strictly dominated by the union of the first and second classes.
 In the second step, we extend Lemma \ref{lem:unweighted-QC} by showing that the QC graph dominates any graph in the second class in aggregate walks for any length $k\geq 2$.
+These two steps are formally presented by Lemma \ref{lem:weighted-KB2} in the Appendix.